- Ekko von Schwichow

 Buchi Emecheta is also the author of several novels for children, including Nowhere to Play (1980) and The Moonlight Bride (1980).
 She published a volume of autobiography, Head Above Water, in 1986.
 Her television play, A Kind of Marriage, was first screened by the BBC in 1976.
 In 1983 she was selected as one of twenty 'Best of Young British Writers' by the Book Marketing Council.
 She lectured in the United States throughout 1979 as Visiting Professor at a number of universities and returned to Nigeria in 1980 as Senior Research Fellow and Visiting Professor of English at the University of Calabar.

-She runs the Ogwugwu Afor Publishing Company with her son.
-It has branches in London, where she lives, and in Ibuza.
-Since 1979 she has been a member of the Home Secretary's Advisory Council on Race.
-She was a member of the Arts Council from 1982 to 1983, and is a regular contributor to the New Statesman, the Times Literary Supplement and The Guardian.
+She ran the Ogwugwu Afor Publishing Company with her son and was a member of the Home Secretary's Advisory Council on Race.
+She was a member of the Arts Council from 1982 to 1983, and was a regular contributor to the New Statesman, the Times Literary Supplement and The Guardian.
+Buchi Emecheta died in 2017.

 Emecheta’s writings document the author’s multi-layered yet intersecting identities: the diasporic single woman, the sociologist observing grim urban realities, the best-selling novelist, the narrator of African myths and traditions that clash against modernization, the re-creator of her continent’s enslaved traumatic historical past.